 As Michigan DUI lawyers, we get emails and questions all the time asking how much we charge.
-In fact, the most common question we’re asked is “how much to you charge?”
+In fact, one of THE most common question we’re asked is “how much to you charge?”

 Unlike everyone else, though, our firm actually lists our Fees